eric-foy/sms-over-xmpp/README.md

   * [Go](https://golang.org/dl/)
   * An XMPP server (I like [Prosody](http://prosody.im/))

+To use Twillo as a provider:
   * A [Twilio account](https://www.twilio.com/)
   * Ability to receive incoming HTTP requests

+To use a GSM module as a provider:
+  * A gsm module or a phone that supports AT commands through a serial interface.
+  * An activated sim card.

 ## Twilio account